OpenOrbis/mira-project-archive/README.md

 ### Firmware

-Previously known as MiraHEN, this has been expanded into a full expansion custom firmware
+Previously known as MiraHEN, this has been expanded into a full expansion custom firmware.

 ### Tools

-There are many tools included in the Mira project and they are listed out below
+There are many tools included in the Mira project and they are listed out below.

 #### newlib-ps4